mendix/docs/content/en/docs/howto/logic-business-rules/set-up-error-handling.md

 ## 4 Error Handling Transactions

-There are many different combinations of error handling and transactions that you can configure, and below you will find the descriptions of several combinations.
-These sections should present some of the possibilities and help you understand how the different configurations behave.
+There are many different combinations of error handling and transactions that you can configure.
+The sections below present some possible combinations and help you understand how different configurations behave.

 ### 4.1 Default Error Handling

 With default error handling, there is always a transaction running.
 But since there is no custom error handling specified, the platform will create one transaction for all the actions executed in the microflow.
 All subflows will be executed in the same transaction.
 The changed order and customer information is only available inside the transaction until the microflow transaction has completed.

-{{< figure src="/attachments/howto/logic-business-rules/set-up-error-handling/18580961.png" >}}
+{{< figure src="/attachments/howto/logic-business-rules/set-up-error-handling/18580961.png" width="200px">}}

-{{< figure src="/attachments/howto/logic-business-rules/set-up-error-handling/18580951.png" >}}
+{{< figure src="/attachments/howto/logic-business-rules/set-up-error-handling/18580951.png" width="550px">}}

 | Order        |          |
 | ------------ | -------- |